gamemachine/Granite/README.md

  Minimal modern TCP server using SocketAsyncEventArgs and length prefixed messages.
 Tries to not get in your way and provide a minimal base to work from.

+ Some of the design was inspired by https://github.com/davidfowl/BedrockFramework.

  I didn't want to add more unnecessary abstractions so GraniteMessageType you will need to customize for your own message types.

  Create a class that inherits from SocketConnectionHandler.
 Create a logging class that implements IGraniteLogger.